-By the 1970s, groundwater seeping down the rock face that froze into impressive icicles and pillar formations had attracted the attention of the local ice climbing community.
+By the 1970s, groundwater seeping down the rock face that froze into impressive icicles and pillars had attracted the attention of the local ice climbing community.
 In the ensuing decades, climbers from beyond Duluth became commonplace as word spread throughout the Midwest of this superb concentration of vertical ice.
-More recently, Casket Quarry’s reputation as a steep and spectacular climbing location has been augmented with the focused development of equipped mixed climbing routes.
+More recently, Casket Quarry’s reputation as a climbing location has been augmented with the focused development of equipped mixed (a combination of rock and ice) climbing routes.

 Rock climbing, Bouldering, Mixed

 Duluth’s premier rock climbing crag is Ely’s Peak, a prominent knob of archaic bedrock that looms fortress-like over the St. Louis River valley.
 The rock is firm basalt; vertical cracks and angular face holds dominate.
-Climbs are typically 40 to 60 feet in length, but there are exceptions nearly twice this size.
-There are two separate outcroppings with climbing routes at Ely’s Peak: Tunnel Bluff, which is pierced by an abandoned railway tunnel, and the adjacent Northwestern Bluff, located across a forested drainage.
+Climbs are typically 40 to 60 feet in length, but there are exceptions nearly twice as long.
+There are two separate outcrops with climbing routes at Ely’s Peak: Tunnel Bluff, which is pierced by an abandoned railway tunnel, and the adjacent Northwestern Bluff, located across a forested drainage.

-Boulderers are also in luck—there is a seemingly infinite amount of fine bouldering rocks scattered throughout the forest and along the former railroad bed (now the DWP trail) on either side of the tunnel.
+Boulderers are also in luck—there are a seemingly infinite number of fine bouldering rocks scattered throughout the forest and along the former railroad bed (now the DWP trail) on either side of the tunnel.